egor7/blog-1/csv/csv.md

 Remember the trailing semi-colon if you want to process the standard input.

-Using pipe is the most elegant solution if you would like to run a `csvsql` query on a table that does not fit into the memory, but the query contains a WHERE clause that can be used to reduce the table size.
+Using pipe is the most elegant solution if you would like to run a `csvsql` query on a table that does not fit into the memory, and the query contains a WHERE clause that can be used to reduce the table size.
 For example, instead of doing

 ```bash
 $ csvsql --query "select ...
 FROM data WHERE item_name like "RIFLE*" data.csv